Inter-Zab Jewish Neo-Aramaic

 Inter-Zab Jewish Neo-Aramaic, or Lishanid Noshan, is a modern Jewish-Aramaic dialect, a variant of Northeastern Neo-Aramaic.
-It was originally spoken in Kurdistan Region of Iraq, in and around Arbil between the Great Zab and Little Zab rivers.
+It was originally spoken in Kurdistan Region of Iraq, in and around Erbil between the Great Zab and Little Zab rivers, it was also spoken in Turkey in the city of Cizre and its environs and in the Hakkari Mountains.
 Most speakers now live in Israel.

 Phonology

 Lishanid Noshan has 40 phonemes.
 34 of them are consonants, and 6 of them are vowels.
 Laryngeals and pharyngeals originally found in Lishanid Noshan have not been preserved.
 In Aramaic, *ʕ, a voiced pharyngeal fricative is prominent in words.
 However, it has weakened in Lishanid Noshan to /ʔ/ or zero.

 Regarding interdental fricatives, there has been a shift seen with *t and *d. *h, the original unvoiced pharyngeal fricative, has fused with the velar fricative /x/ in Northeastern Neo-Aramaic dialects.
 This is not the case for Lishanid Noshan. *h can still be seen in some words such as dbh, which means "to slaughter."

 Word stress often occurs on the final syllable of stems of nominals and verbs.